 These results lend credence to the hypothesized positive influence of millet and rice in general, and their hotspots in particular, on the emergence of social complexity in early eastern Asia.
 To identify this relationship in a more causal manner, we employ an event study design that relies on the approximate dates of the domestication of these crops.
-Specifically, for both millet and rice, we compare the evolution of social complexity between their respective hotspots and non-hotspots before and after their domestication based on the following specification where, as before, Y{ikt} denotes the level of social complexity for cell i in region k=millet (or japonica/indica rice) hotspot, or non-hotspot in period t; γ_t and γ_i stand for a complete set of the period and cell-level fixed effects, $\mathbb{I}(t=n)$ indicates whether the period t is $n=-J,\ldots,J$, where J indicates the number of periods relative to the domestication of millet or rice.
-Figures 9(a)-(b) show that the domestication of these two crops is associated with an increase in the level of social complexity in their
+Specifically, for both millet and rice, we compare the evolution of social complexity between their respective hotspots and non-hotspots before and after their domestication based on the following specification where, as before, Y{ikt} denotes the level of social complexity for cell i in region k=millet (or japonica/indica rice) hotspot, or non-hotspot in period t; γ_t and γ_i stand for a complete set of the period and cell-level fixed effects, $\mathbb{I}(t=n)$ indicates whether the period t is $n = -J, \ldots, J$, where J indicates the number of periods relative to the onset of millet/rice domestication.51 Figures 9(a)-(b) show that the domestication of these two crops is associated with an increase in the level of social complexity in their respective hotspots.^{52,53} In particular, the mean social complexity during this period in millet hotspots and non-hotspots was 1.3 with a standard deviation of 0.35, which means the domestication of millet increased social complexity in the millet hotspots by more than 1 standard deviation and close to half the mean in the next millennium.
+In order to provide causal estimates, we need to assume that hotspots and non-hotspots would continue to evolve along similar paths (parallel trends assumption), and that no other treatment took place.
+While the parallel trends assumption is not testable, estimates in the periods before the domestication of the crops are not statistically different from zero, suggesting this assumption may hold in this setting.
+Moreover, by restricting the sample to only those periods before the domestication of these crops (especially millet), we find no differences between hotspots and non-hotspots.
+And if we analyze millet and rice separately, we further ensure that our estimates are not affected by issues related to heterogeneity or staggered adoption.
+Despite all these robustness checks, our estimates might still be biased by the treatment of cells in rice hotspots

-$$Y{itk} = \alpha + \sum{n=-\underline{J}}^{\overline{J}} \beta{ikt} \mathbb{I}(t=n) + \gamma_t + \gamma_i + \varepsilon{ikt}, \tag{5}$$
+$$Y{itk} = \alpha + \sum{n=-\underline{J}}^{\overline{J}} \beta{ikt} \mathbb{I}(t=n) + \gamma_t + \gamma_i + \varepsilon{ikt},$$ (5)